Symposium on Biomaterials, Fuels and Chemicals (SBFC)

 - The feedstock coverage has expanded beyond dedicated energy crops and agricultural and

 forestry residues to include non-‐lignocellulosics, e.g., algae and carbon oxides.

 - The broad topic areas remain largely the same, i.e., feedstocks, pretreatment/fractionation, biological conversion, bioprocessing integration, process techno-‐economics/commercialization/ sustainability, while varying special topics sessions cover new and cutting edge directions.

-- The meeting runs Monday through Thursday, with daytime oral sessions and evening poster (Monday and Tuesday) and special topics (Wednesday) sessions.
-Wednesday afternoon is free of formal sessions to allow time for networking.
+- The meeting is now Sunday through Wednesday, with daytime oral sessions and evening poster (Sunday and Monday) and special topics (Tuesday) sessions.

 - A banquet is held on Wednesday evening where awards are presented to the best student posters as well as leading individual and organizational contributors who have advanced the field.